-A restless desire of power in all men.
+A restlesse desire of Power, in all men.

-Competition of riches, honour, command, or other power, inclineth to contention, enmity, and war: because the way of one competitor, to the attaining of his desire, is to kill, subdue, supplant, or repel the other.
-Particularly, competition of praise, inclineth to a reverence of antiquity.
-For men contend with the living, not with the dead; to these ascribing more than due, that they may obscure the glory of the other.
+Competition of Riches, Honour, Command, or other power, enclineth to Contention, Enmity, and War:

+Because the way of one Competitor, to the attaining of his desire, Love of Contention is to kill, subdue, supplant, or repell the other.
+Particularly, competition of praise, enclineth to a reverence of Antiquity.
+For from Competition.

+men contend with the living, not with the dead; to these ascribing more than due, that they may obscure the glory of the other.